siva-sankari-subramanian/Medical-Dataset/README.md

 I have used syntheticly generated data for a hospital data warehouse and does not contain any real-world patient or hospital data.

 **Source of the Data:** https://www.kaggle.com/datasets/mebrar21/medsynora-dw

+I have downloaded more than 20 tables which are already cleaned and categorized as fact, dimentsion & bridges.
+My plan was to create a medallion architecture